pgdureza/gulp-local-hubl/README.md

 ## Steps for Development
 1. create theme folder under /work/hubthemes/vast/custom/page - you can add html files here for your hubl code
-2. add a folder with the same name under _pre-compiled folder.
+2. create a folder named _pre-compiled
 3. add js and styles folder under the _pre-compiled folder.
 This is where all JS and CSS file changes will be made.
 4. run `yarn hubl` to start the hubl server
 5. run `yarn start` to start watcher for js and css files